n0-computer/iroh/CONTRIBUTING.md

        | `chore`    | Changes to the build process or auxiliary tools and libraries |

-       **`crate`** is the rust crate containing your changes
+       **`crate`** is the rust crate containing your changes.

        **`description`** is a short sentence that summarizes your changes.

    - **Pull request descriptions**

-     Once you open a pull request, you will be prompted to follow a template with three simple parts
+     Once you open a pull request, you will be prompted to follow a template with three simple parts:

      - **Description**